python/mypy/README.md

 Development Roadmap
 -------------------

-These are the current major objectives:
+These are the current planned major milestones:

 1. Support a smallish but useful Python subset (exact details to be decided).
 Focus on compiling single modules, while the rest of the